Jason Miyares: Virginia House of Delegates

+Attorney general of Virginia (2022–present)

 Election

 In May 2021, Miyares was nominated as the Republican candidate for Virginia Attorney General.
 He ran against Mark Herring, the incumbent Democratic attorney general, who sought a third term in the November 2021 general election.
 Miyares was selected at the Virginia Republican Party's "unassembled" convention, in which party delegates cast ranked-choice ballots at polling sites across the state.
 Miyares defeated three other candidates: Leslie Haley, Chuck Smith, and Jack White.
 In the final round, Miyares defeated Smith, a hard-right candidate, by a closer-than-expected margin of 52% to 48%.

 During his campaign against Herring, Miyares emphasized crime issues.
-He opposed proposals for the elimination of qualified immunity and declined to take a position on what he would do in the controversial police killing of Bijan Ghaisar.
+He opposed proposals for the elimination of qualified immunity and declined to take a position on what he would do in the police killing of Bijan Ghaisar.
 In the November 2021 election, Miyares defeated Herring in a tight race, becoming the first Hispanic and Cuban American to be elected Attorney General of Virginia.

 Tenure

-Upon taking office, Miyares fired 17 attorneys, and 13 other employees, in the Virginia AG's Office.
-Those fired included attorneys in the AG's Office of Civil Rights, as well as lawyers working on housing conditions and human trafficking cases.
-Miyares also fired the counsel for George Mason University (GMU) and the University of Virginia; the latter was on leave from his UVA position, serving as top investigator for the United States House Select Committee on the January 6 Attack.
-The firings prompted an acrimonious debate in the state Senate.
+Abortion

-Shortly after taking office, Miyares withdrew the Virginia AG Office's brief to the Supreme Court, submitted under his predecessor, supporting a challenge to Mississippi's abortion ban.
-In his letter to the Supreme Court reversing Virginia's position, Miyares took the stance that there is no constitutional right to obtain an abortion and that Roe v.
-Wade and Planned Parenthood of Southeastern Pennsylvania v.
-Casey were wrongly decided.
+In January 2022, Miyares withdrew the Virginia AG Office's brief to the Supreme Court, submitted under his predecessor, supporting a challenge to Mississippi's abortion ban of restricting abortion to 15 weeks.

+In May 2023, Miyares defended his decision to not join with 22 other Republican state attorneys general when they filed a lawsuit seeking to ban the abortion medication mifepristone, saying he supported the Food and Drug Administration's regulations.

+Miyares supports a 15-week ban on abortion with exceptions for rape, incest and the life of the mother.
+He has stated that he opposes prosecuting people for seeking abortions.

+Athletics

+In January 2025, Miyares announced a settlement with several states and the National Collegiate Athletic Association (NCAA) that protects a student's name, image, and likeness (NIL) during the recruiting process and permanently bars the NCAA from reinstating its NIL recruiting ban.

+COVID-19

-Miyares issued an advisory opinion in which he concluded that Virginia's public colleges and universities lacked the power to require students to receive the COVID-19 vaccine before enrolling or taking in-person classes.
-Such advisory opinions are not binding, although at least two institutions (GMU and Virginia Tech) dropped their vaccine requirement after Miyares issued the opinion.
+In January 2022, Miyares issued a non-binding advisory opinion stating that public colleges and universities in Virginia lack the authority to require students to receive the COVID-19 vaccine before enrolling in-person classes.
+Following the opinion, at least two institutions (George Mason University and Virginia Tech) dropped their vaccine requirement.